Where We Be

 The Jewish rebels turned this room from what was probably a stable into a synagogue

-This dovecote has niches for roosting doves, which provided meat for inhabitants and guests as well as fertilizer for crops
+This dovecote has niches for roosting doves, which provided meat for inhabitants as well as fertilizer for crops

 Largely intact floor mosaic from a Byzantine-era church at Masada